tsusanto/gt/docs/_posts/2025-01-31-fried-chicken-wings.md

 * garlic salt and pepper blend (I like Kinder's brand)
 * corn starch

 Follow instructions on your fried chicken seasoning mix.
 I added extra cornstarch just before deep frying it.

 Don't overcrowed the pot.
 I did mine in 2 batches.

 Heat up enough oil to cover the wings, set it to 390F.
 I really love cooking on induction stovetop as you can easily set the temperature.
 Put half the wings into the oil gently, let it fry for about 8 minutes.
 Lay the wings to cool on a wire rack.
 I used the wire rack from the toaster oven and set it on top of 2 small bowls.

 Deep fry the second batch of wings, and repeat the same step above.

 Deep fry the first batch of wings for another 5 minutes, and again let it cool on a wire rack, and repeat the same with the second batch.

+Sprinkle with garlic, salt and pepper blend.
 Serve immediately.

 <figure class="align-left">